mom-ocean/MOM5/doc/web/user_guide.md

     #-----------------------------------------------------------------

-The diagnostics manager module, diag_manager_mod, is a set of simple calls for parallel diagnostics on distributed systems.
+The diagnostics manager module, `diag_manager_mod`, is a set of simple calls for parallel diagnostics on distributed systems.
 It provides a convenient set of interfaces for writing data to disk in NetCDF format.
 The diagnostics manager is packaged with the MOM source code.
 The FMS diagnostic manager can handle scalar fields as well as arrays.
-For more information on the diagnostics manager, reference diag_manager.html.
+For more information on the diagnostics manager, reference `diag_manager.html`.

 ### The field table